The Astrogators Chartbook

-The Astrogators Chartbook is a 1980 role-playing game supplement for Traveller published by Judges Guild.
+The Astrogators Chartbook is a 1980 science-fiction role-playing game supplement for Traveller, published by Judges Guild.

 Contents

-The Astrogators Chartbook includes three sets of mapping grids and a solar system display, all in black on heavy paper.
+The Astrogators Chartbook provides three types of mapping grid sets and a solar system display.
+These materials are printed in black ink on heavy paper stock, intended for use by game referees to chart interstellar travel.

 Publication history

-The Astrogators Chartbook was published in 1980 by Judges Guild as a 96-page book.
+The supplement was released in 1980 by Judges Guild as a 96-page book.

 Reception

 Richard A. Edwards reviewed The Astrogators Chartbook in The Space Gamer No. 38.
-Edwards commented that "Considering the cost of photocopying all these maps out of a friend's copy, it is worth buying the book.
+He commented: "Considering the cost of photocopying all these maps out of a friend's copy, it is worth buying the book.
 The types of grids picked for inclusion are the most current in Traveller usage.
 It is a must for all Traveller referees."